okd-project/okd/Documentation/UPI/Requirements/LB_HAProxy.md

 ## Assumptions

  - This guide is based on CentOS 7;
- - The cluster example has dedicated infra nodes;
+ - The cluster example has two dedicated infra nodes;
  - Firewall rules are managed by firewalld.

 ## Walkthrough